-If Sling offers NBC and Fox in your area, you can subscribe to CBS All Access for live CBS television.
+If Sling offers NBC and Fox in your area, you can subscribe to Paramount+ (formerly CBS All Access) for live CBS television.
 You can stream many of their popular shows like Star Trek, 60 Minutes, Avatar: The Last Airbender, and NCIS.
 That way, you have access to three local networks.
 The only major network you will be missing is ABC.
 Unfortunately, the live CBS television option on Paramount+ will be removed for those using the cheaper subscription beginning June 4, 2021.
 Anyone who subscribes to the cheaper option before then will remain on their original plan and continue to receive live CBS TV.
 However, if you cancel your subscription and sign up again, you will have to pay $9.99 to receive live programming.
 NBC also offers the Peacock app if the station isn't available in your area.
 Most of the content is free.

-A $5.99 Hulu subscription will give you access to a lot of shows that run on the major networks.
+A $5.99 Hulu subscription offers access to a lot of shows that run on the major networks.
 Brooklyn Nine-Nine, The Good Place, The Amazing World of Gumball, Family Guy, Good Girls, Superstore, The Masked Singer, and many other shows are available on Hulu soon after they air.

 LocalBTV is another free option for streaming local channels.
 And like Locast, it's only available in limited markets.
 Unlike Locast, which has run into legal issues with the major networks, LocalBTV only offers authorized local channels.
 This means no CBS, ABC, Fox, or NBC.
 In my area, I get PBS Kids, and channels offering old shows like The Munsters, The Nanny, Bewitched, and Mork and Mindy.
 There's also a channel offering local news.
-It's worth checking out because it is free and you can also record shows or a series of shows.
-However, not all channels allow recording.
+It's worth checking out because it is free and you can record shows or a series of shows on channels that allow recording.

 Either an indoor or outdoor antenna is another option to receive local channels and there are ways to save over-the-air channels to a DVR.
 If you subscribe to Sling, you can use their AirTV Mini with an antenna.